ankit13130/ankit13130/README.md

   I'm from India, living in Bhopal and currently studying Computer Science.
 </p>

-- 🌱 I’m currently learning **React, JIRA, and about tools used in development**
+- 🌱 I’m currently learning **Angular, JIRA, CI/CD Pipeline and about tools used in development and deployment**

-- 💬 Ask me about **Java, Servlet, JSP, JDBC, Web Technologies...**
+- 💬 Ask me about **C#, .Net Core, Java, Servlet, JSP, JDBC, Web Technologies...**

 - 📫 How to reach me **guptaankit13130@gmail.com**